kehlynch/mastermind-ruby/README.md

 ```

 ## Colour output
-If the [colorize gem](https://github.com/fazibear/colorize) the guess hints will be coloured
+If the [colorize gem](https://github.com/fazibear/colorize) is installed the guess hints will be coloured
 ```
 $ gem install colorize
 ```